ADD CONDITION

 Warnings and Precautions

+For external use only.
+This product may cause a severe allergic reaction, with symptoms including wheezing or difficulty breathing, shock, facial swelling, hives, and rash.
 If you experience any of these symptoms, stop using the product and seek medical help immediately.

-Keep it out of your eyes, ears, and mouth.
-It can cause serious and permanent eye injury or deafness if it enters these areas.
+When using this product, keep it away from your eyes, ears, and mouth, as it may cause serious and permanent eye injury or deafness if it enters these areas.
 If contact occurs, rinse thoroughly with water.
+Do not use on wounds that extend beyond the superficial layers of the skin, and avoid repeated cleansing of large body areas unless advised by a healthcare provider.

-Stop use and call your doctor if you experience irritation, sensitization, or any allergic reaction, as these may indicate a serious condition.
+If you swallow the product, get medical help or contact a Poison Control Center right away.
+Stop using the product and consult a doctor if you experience irritation, sensitization, or any allergic reaction, as these may indicate a serious condition.
+Keep out of reach of children.

 Overdose